-Endorsement Process via the State Development & Redevelopment Plan How has or will this be integrated of Plan provides for the delineation of state environmental regulations may administration is responsible for the f Growth Area akes the Plan as and Environs; Use of the endo Endorsement process a growth • • Environmental Protection Ordinance(s) Yes Chapter 143-Lawn Fertilizers, October 3, 1999; Chapter 147- Littering, August 4, 1983; Chapter 154-Natural Area Preserve, May 5, 1994.
-Local Code Official How has or will this he integrated y with the HMD and how does this raduce rick?
+Growth Management Yes Zoning Ordinance; Plan State Administration Endorsement Process via the State Development & Redevelopment Plan

+How has or will this be integrated with the HMP and how does this reduce risk?
+Plan provides for the delineation of Growth Areas and Environs; Use of the endorsed plans in the implementation of state environmental regulations makes the Plan Endorsement process a growth management strategy.
+The Administration is responsible for these ordinances, which are due to Highlands.

+Environmental Protection Ordinance(s) Yes Chapter 143-Lawn Fertilizers, October 3, 1999; Chapter 147- Littering, August 4, 1983; Chapter 154-Natural Area Local Code Official Preserve, May 5, 1994.